astronomer/docs/astro/cli/local-connections.md

 ### Setup

-1. Enable local development access to connections created in the Cloud UI.
+1. Enable local development access to connections created in the Astro UI.

     ```zsh
     # -g sets this config globally